 The three fundamental calligraphy tools are:

-In a way, that's all you need.
-But you will find life much easier if you also (or already) have:
+I think you will find life much easier if you also have:

 What about a calligraphy fountain pen?
 It's up to you.
 I did hours of practice with a fountain pen writing certificates for a local school, and it stood me in good stead.
 But a dip pen is actually better to work with even though it's a little more trouble.

 If you do want a calligraphy fountain pen, it's preferable to get one with a refillable 'converter' reservoir as well as cartridges.
 Yes, it seems cheaper to buy a cartridge pen but then you have to top up with new cartridges (which is how they make their money ...)
 If you get a better calligraphy pen like a Rotring Art Pen then you can also get a piston-fill converter which means that you can refill as often as you like from an ink bottle – and change colours whenever you want, too.